Postdoctoral Research Associate

 Current work and interests

-Roxanne is a Research Associate with the Population Health Interventions programme, and is working on a project evaluating use and acceptability of, funding mechanisms and demand for online spatial data visualisation tools for local public health decision-support.
+Roxanne is a Postdoctoral Research Associate with the Population Health Interventions programme, working on a project evaluating use and acceptability of, funding mechanisms and demand for online spatial data visualisation tools for local public health decision-support.

 Roxanne is interested in the use of qualitative methods to further our understanding of population health.
 She is also interested in the creation and evaluation of interventions and tools to improve population health and provide effective knowledge exchange.